|Jan Breshears Thomas (#47101985)|

 |Bio and Links|

 I'll be happy to transfer records to you if you are relatives of those I have management of.
-Please let me know if you have corrections or additional information that you would like posted.
-The proper way to request these changes is not here on my profile page in the comments.
-To request changes of any kind, go to the memorial in question, click on the at the top right of the memorial and then select the first option.
+To request changes of any kind, go to the memorial in question, click on the at the top right of the memorial and then select the desired option.
 That will give me a link to the proper memorial.
 Changes requested here on my profile page will be deleted with no action.

 I post pictures of the persons based on what I have available.
 If you have better pictures, feel free to post them and send me a note so I can decide if I want to remove the one I have posted.